 The main parking lot at the south entrance of the historic site includes designated parking near the Visitor Center for guests with disabilities.
 Upon arrival, the rest of the journey is either by foot or, if necessary, by wheelchair.
 Two wheelchairs are available for checkout at the Visitor Center.

 Several types of paved surfaces provide access to the buildings at the site.
 Brick walkways lead up to the Visitor Center.
-From there, concrete sidewalks with stone inlays lead around and through the parade ground.
+From there, concrete aggregate sidewalks lead around and through the parade ground.
 Visitors will also encounter stone surfaces that make up the walkway along Officer’s Row as well as various front porches, and asphalt walkways that lead to the buildings behind Officer’s Row.

-Visitors shoud be aware that the brick walkways and the stone porches can be uneven and rough to negotiate.
+Visitors shoud be aware that the brick walkways and the stone porches can be uneven and rough to negotiate; assistance may be required.
 Those who use wheelchairs should be aware that the stone walkway along Officers' Row is only accessible using the concrete walkway in the middle of the parade ground, as there are stairs on either end.

 The Visitor Center is wheelchair accessible via ramps at both the north and south entrances.
 Other buildings with ramps that allow access to the first floor include the infantry barracks, the guardhouse, and the mess hall in the dragoon barracks.

 Buildings that are wheelchair accessible without ramps include the dragoon stables, ordinance shed, carriage house, and powder magazine.
 The laundress quarters, company office, and non-commissioned officer’s quarters, all located in the dragoon barracks, may be viewed from their respective doorways, but the interiors of these rooms are not open to the public for entrance.